 No, the Office of Student Conduct only handles off-campus violations that interferes with the mission of the university by impacting the health and safety of students and the surrounding community.
 The primary types of off-campus violations referred to the Office of Student Conduct include (but not limited to):

-- activities of student or group of students that clearly conflict with the University’s interests and mission, including, but not limited to, patterns of behavior that put the health and safety of others at risk or show disregard for the policies of the University.
+- Activities of a student or group of students that conflict with the University’s interests and mission, including, but not limited to, patterns of behavior that put the health and safety of others at risk or show disregard for the policies of the University.

-For more information regarding Off-Campus Violation, please visit our Off-Campus FAQs.
+For more information regarding Off-Campus Violations, please visit our Off-Campus FAQs.

 Do parents need to attend this meeting?

 Generally, students attend the meeting alone.
 The information received is initially viewed as an allegation and the meeting provides an opportunity to discuss the incident in question.
-The student has the right to be accompanied by up to two support individuals and/or an advocate.
-As a parent/guardian, you may act as a support individual or an advocate with the student’s approval.
-Please refer to Article 6.04 of the Code for further details on support individuals, and Articles 1.01 and 6.08 for details on advocates.
+The student has the right to be accompanied by up to two support individuals and/or an advisor.
+As a parent/guardian, you may act as a support individual or an advisor with the student’s approval.
+Please refer to Article 7.04 of the Code for further details on support individuals, and Articles 1.01 and 7.04 for details on advisors.

 How is responsibility of a violation determined?